simonewebdesign/frontend-env-vars/README.md

-# frontend-env-vars
-Environment variables in the frontend.
+# Environment Variables in the Browser